 One-on-one with a professional instructor, you will improve more quickly and get proper training in the use of good technique from the start.
 Beginner and social dancers get excellent value from private instruction.
 You do not have to be a “serious” or competitive dancer to take private lessons.
 For many, this is the most comfortable format.
 We recommend you set up standing appointments where you come in at a regular time each week.

-Social Dance for beginner students is being offered on Tuesday and Thursday.
-We also offer a class for intermediate students of Tuesday.
+Beginner Ballroom/Rhythm/Club is being offered on Tuesday.
+We also offer a class for intermediate students of Thursday.
 These fun group classes are designed for adults who want to be well-rounded social dancers.

 Students will learn all the major dance styles they may hear at a party or at one of our fun dance parties.
 Smooth style dances include Waltz, Tango, and Foxtrot.
 Rhythm style dances include Rumba, Cha-Cha, and East Coast Swing.
 Club style dances include the Hustle, Slow Rock, Salsa, Merengue, and West Coast Swing.
 Students will usually learn one dance a month, rotating through all the dances in a year.
 The rotation will end with the Party Survival class to help our students prepare for the Christmas season.
 No group classes are taught in December.

 For beginner students who want to be well-rounded social dancers, we recommend our Tuesday and Thursday classes which are taught at 6:30 p. m.
 We suggest you do one full year of beginner classes as you rotate through the major Smooth, Rhythm, and Club style dances.
 In your second year of group lessons, add the Intermediate Group classes on top of the Beginner Group classes.
-The Intermediate Group class meets on Tuesday at 7:15 p. m.
-So, ideally, take both the Beginner Class and Intermediate Class after you have rotated through one year of the Beginner Class.
-However, if you already have a dance background and the teacher agrees, you may move up to the Intermediate Class sooner.
+Many students choose to repeat the group classes the following year as well to become better social dancers.

-Youth Social Dance is offered on Tuesday.
+Youth Creative Movement/Ballroom/Rhythm is offered on Tuesday at 5:30 p.m.
 This group class is designed for children ages 8-12.
 The material will be at a level appropriate for this age group.
 Each month we will focus on two or three different dances, rotating through Smooth, Rhythm, and Club dances.
 Basic motor skills, coordination, musicality, and creative dance will be included.

 Students will learn all the major dance styles.
 Smooth style dances include the Waltz, Tango and Foxtrot.
-Rhythm style dances include the Rumba, Cha-cha, and Swing.
-Club style dances include the Hustle, Slow Rock, Salsa, Merengue and West Coast Swing.
-The year will end with Party Survival in November.
+Rhythm style dances include the Rumba, Cha Cha, and Swing.

-Teen Social Dance is offered on Wednesday.
+Teen Ballroom/Rhythm/Club is offered on Wednesday at 4:45 p.m.
 This group class is designed for teens ages 13-18.
 The material will be at a level appropriate for this age group.
 Each month we will focus on two or three different dances, rotating through Smooth, Rhythm, and Club dances.

 Students will learn all the major dance styles.
 Smooth style dances include the Waltz, Tango and Foxtrot.
-Rhythm style dances include the Rumba, Cha-cha, and Swing.
-Club style dances include the Hustle, Slow Rock, Salsa, Merengue and West Coast Swing.
-The year will end with Party Survival in November.
+Rhythm style dances include the Rumba, Cha Cha, and Swing.

 Couples have the option to rotate partners or stay with each other in all our group classes.
 Practice and private lessons help to reinforce the material learned in groups.